-Was I excited that I was rated at 60%?
+Richard was excited that he was rated at 60%?
 Sure.
-Was I also pissed that many disabilities were deemed non-service connected?
+Was he also pissed that many disabilities were deemed non-service connected?
 Yep!
 This realization took me into the world of trying to find medical evidence to support my claim and anyone who could provide me with guidance.

 I started down this path by trying to find a lawyer because I thought that’s what everyone did.
 I totally bought into what they were selling me and regrettably signed up.
 Well, two weeks later, I got a package in the mail that included disability benefits questionnaires that needed to be filled out.
 I was in complete shock that I had to find someone else to fill these out, why didn’t the lawyer do this?
 So, I called the lawyer and they said they didn’t have to fill these out and to ask my doctors.

 The next day, I reached out to the VA and asked my doctors/specialist if they would fill out this DBQ, but they declined.
 I even took it to patient advocacy and left with empty forms.
 I then started to research on my own and found a doctor that performs independent medical options.
 I booked a time to get the DBQs filled out, went to his office, and it was the VA C&P examiner from my first exam!
 He completed the exam and I ended up paying him a TON more then what I was prepared for, but I had no other options (I thought).

 When I got the DBQs back weeks later, it looked like a two-year-old had written them!
 They were very sloppy and missing information, but again, I thought I had no options, so I accepted the DBQs.
 I sent them over to my lawyer, but all they did was forward them to the VA.